-Our decomposition builds on existing work of matrix-valued time series (MVTS) and reduced-rank regression but differs in both emphasis and methodology. \citet{xiao_reduced_forth} introduce the reduced-rank matrix autoregressive model (RRMAR), provide estimation procedures, establish parameter consistency, propose an extended BIC for rank selection, and evaluate model performance in forecasting exercises.
-In contrast, we show that the RRMAR can be used to characterize contemporaneous co-movements in matrix-valued time series and to decompose those co-movements into three interpretable components (row, column, and joint interactions).
-Our simulation study examines the kernel densities of the decomposed parameters under three rank-specification scenarios — overestimation, underestimation, and correct specification — and complements \citet{xiao_reduced_forth} by reporting results for the traditional BIC and for models with longer lag lengths.
+The decomposition builds on existing work on matrix-valued time series (MVTS) and reduced-rank regression but differs in both emphasis and methodology. \citet{xiao_reduced_forth} introduce the reduced-rank matrix autoregressive model (RRMAR), provide estimation procedures, establish parameter consistency, propose an extended BIC for rank selection, and evaluate model performance in forecasting exercises.
+In contrast, it is shown that the RRMAR can be used to characterize contemporaneous co-movements in matrix-valued time series and to decompose those co-movements into three interpretable components (row, column, and joint interactions).
+The simulation study examines the kernel densities of the decomposed parameters under three rank-specification scenarios — overestimation, underestimation, and correct specification — and complements \citet{xiao_reduced_forth} by reporting results for the traditional BIC and for models with longer lag lengths.

-Beyond the RRMAR literature, MVTS factor models \citep{wang_factor_2019, chen_factor_2022, chen2023inference} have been used to extract common row/column factors for dimension reduction, and reduced-rank regression methods \citep{cubadda_reduced_2022, cubadda_vector_2017, cubadda_representation_2019, cubadda_dimension_2022} have been applied to forecasting and co-movement detection \citep{escribano1994cointegration, cubadda_studying_2009}.
+Beyond the RRMAR literature, MVTS factor models \citep{wang_factor_2019, chen_factor_2022, chen2023inference, gao2023two} have been used to extract common row/column factors for dimension reduction, and reduced-rank regression methods \citep{cubadda_reduced_2022, cubadda_vector_2017, cubadda_representation_2019, cubadda_dimension_2022} have been applied to forecasting and co-movement detection \citep{escribano1994cointegration, cubadda_studying_2009}.
 Moreover, this dimension reduction can be extended to the nonstationary case, where cointegration may occur over the row and column dimensions \citep{li_cointegrated_2024, chen2025inference, hecq2025cointegrated, lopetuso_cointegrated_2025}.
-By contrast, our pseudo-structural reduced-rank formulation explicitly separates contemporaneous interactions of stationary matrix-valued time series into row, column, and joint components — a decomposition not provided by existing high-dimensional methods that separate lagged from contemporaneous predictors \citep{wang_high-dimensional_2022, wang_high-dimensional_2023}.
-Our inferential procedure targets these distinct contemporaneous components directly, yielding interpretable measures of how rows and columns interact contemporaneously in matrix-valued time series.
+By contrast, the pseudo-structural reduced-rank formulation explicitly separates contemporaneous interactions of stationary matrix-valued time series into row, column, and joint components — a decomposition not provided by existing high-dimensional methods that separate lagged from contemporaneous predictors \citep{wang_high-dimensional_2022, wang_high-dimensional_2023}.
+The inferential procedure targets these distinct contemporaneous components directly, yielding interpretable measures of how rows and columns interact contemporaneously in matrix-valued time series.